Choose another writer in this calendar:

 While in Paris, Ford founded The Transatlantic Review, proving once again his sharp instinct in discovering and promoting important new writers.
 Hemingway was his deputy editor; he portrayed Ford as the party-giving Henry Braddocks in The Sun Also Rises (1926).
 They published works by Ezra Pound, James Joyce, Gertrude Stein, e.e. cummings and Jean Rhys.
 In 1919 Ford changed his name from Ford Madox Hueffer to Ford Madox Ford.
 In 1925 his lover, Violet Hunt, was legally restrained from describing herself as Ford's wife.

-In 1924 Ford began an affair with Jean Rhys, whose husband Jean Lenglet had been sentenced to prison.
-This period marked the end of his relationship with Stella.
-Rhys appeared as Lola Porter, a Creole character who knows voodoo, in When the Wicked Man (1931).
+Rhys appeared as Lola Porter, a Creole character who knows voodoo, in When the Wicked Man (1931); she is also called a "vampire Carmen," but her potrayal is not entirely negative.
 Rhys once described Ford as "a down to earth, business-like snob".
 At one point of their relationship she promised to show him exotic sexual tricks she had learned but Ford was not interested, he was engaged in writing the Tietjens Tetralogy.
 Her own account of the affair Rhys gave in Quartet (1928) and After Leaving Mr. Mackenzie (1931).
-In addition, Stella published a book of memoir, Drawn from Life (1940), and Jean Lenglet, wanting to score with his wife, wrote a prison novel, Sous les verrous, which Rhys translated into English under the title Barred (1932).
+In addition, Stella published a book of memoir, Drawn from Life (1940), in which Rhys is never mentioned by name.
+Jean Lenglet, wanting to score with his wife, wrote a prison novel, Sous les verrous, which Rhys translated into English under the title Barred (1932).
 After their separation, Lenglet worked for a period in odd jobs here and there, while not supporting himself as a street musician.

 His ironic view of the British society Ford expressed in No More Parades (1925), in which he stated: "No more hope, no more glory, not for the nation, not for the world I dare say, no more parades."